 On this day in 1997, the tanking Spurs used their No. 1 pick to draft Tim Duncan — who was nice enough to not stay in college for a masters degree — and team him up with the great but aging Admiral, David Robinson.

-2 years later on the exact same day, David Robinson and the San Antonio franchise won their first NBA championship by beating the New York Knicks by 1 point in GM5 of the 1999 NBA Finals.
-Duncan led the way with 31 points and 9 rebounds and Robinson had 15 & 12.
+Two years later, on the exact same day, David Robinson and the San Antonio franchise won their first NBA championship by beating the New York Knicks by a single point in Game 5 of the 1999 NBA Finals.
+Duncan led the way with 31 points and 9 rebounds, while Robinson put up 15 and 12.

-Duncan and the Spurs would also win 4 more NBA championships over the next 15 years and it all goes back to this date: June 25th of 1997.
+Duncan and the Spurs would also win four more NBA championships over the following 15 years.
+And it all goes back to this date: June 25th of 1997.